 Why It's Hard to Talk About Problems With a Narcissist image with person with hoodie and mask that is distorted and chopped going left to right.

-If you have ever tried to talk about problems with a narcissist you know it is extremely difficult.
+If you have ever tried to talk about problems with a narcissist, you know it is extremely difficult.
 This makes it hard to have any kind of relationship with a narcissist.
 Discussions become arguments.
 Disagreements become explosive shouting matches.
 You find yourself shutting down to avoid more conflict.
-Over time you get to the point where you feel like it is better to not say anything at all.
+Over time, you get to the point where you feel like it is better not to say anything at all.
 This is all part of the narcissist’s intention to avoid accountability.
 This all connects to the narcissistic cycle of abuse.

 Many survivors of narcissist abuse have shared their frustrations when trying to hold times survivors have expressed frustrations about the problems they have had when they tried to hold a narcissist accountable.

-When you try to hold the narcissist accountable they go into D.A.R.V.O.mode (Deny Attack Reverse Victim and Offender.)
-The D.A.R.V.O. acronym was created by Jennifer J. Freyd, Ph.D. in 1997.
+When you try to hold the narcissist accountable, they go into D.A.R.V.O. mode (Deny Attack Reverse Victim and Offender).
+The D.A.R.V.O. acronym was created by Jennifer J. Freyd, Ph.D., in 1997.
 The term was originally used about sexual offenders.
 The same behavior happens when you try to hold a narcissist accountable.

-Deny- The narcissist will deny the abuse or not take accountability for their actions, or consequences any and everything is not their fault.
+Deny- The narcissist will deny the abuse or not take accountability for their actions, or consequences, any and everything is not their fault.
 This will be done in a blame-shifting, direct denial, minimization, projection, or justification for what has occurred.

 Reverse Victim- This happens when the narcissist will reverse the situation and position themselves as the victim.

-Offender- The narcissist places you in the role of the perpetrator making you the offender.
+Offender- The narcissist places you in the role of the perpetrator, making you the offender.

 D.A.R.V.O., Flourishing Hope Counseling, Kingsville, Texas

-Who is most likely to use D.A.R.V.O in an argument
+Who is most likely to use D.A.R.V.O. in an argument

 • Talking with the narcissist